Chlorodehydromethyltestosterone: Doping in sports

 Following allegations of widespread doping, the International Olympic Committee reanalyzed samples from the Beijing 2008 and London 2012 Olympic Games using the spectrometric method developed by Grigory Rodchenkov in 2011 for detecting long-lasting metabolites of CDMT.
 Weightlifters and sprinters in particular were found to have used CDMT.
-Most of the doped athletes came from Russia, Ukraine, and Belarus.

 In August 2017, UFC Light Heavyweight Champion Jon Jones tested positive for turinabol following his victory over Daniel Cormier at UFC 214 the month prior.

 Colorado Rockies third baseman Colton Welker tested positive in May 2021 while playing for the Triple-A Albuquerque Isotopes.
 He was suspended for eighty games.